Tbrown1998/Coffee-Company-Expansion-Project/README.md

 -- END of SCHEMAS
 ```
+---
 ### 3. Insert data Into schemas
 - Import data and values into each created schema to populate table and allow querying the data
 - Import cleaned data from excel into schemas

-### 4. Key Business Insights
-- MONDAY COFFEE DATA ANALYSIS & BUSINESS PROBLEMS SOLVING
+### 4. Key Business Insights (MONDAY COFFEE DATA ANALYSIS & BUSINESS PROBLEMS SOLVING)

-**Coffee Consumers Count:**
+- 1. **Coffee Consumers Count:**
   How many people in each city are estimated to consume coffee, given that 25% of the population does?
 ```sql
 SELECT city_name,
 	ROUND((population * 0.25)/1000000, 2) estimated_population_in_millions,